 The sleep-deprived college student is a common trope.
 But today’s college students aren’t just pulling all-nighters and prioritizing social life over sleep.
 Many are working while going to school, engaging in social media into the wee hours, and answering texts throughout the night.
 And their adult role models are hardly setting a better example.
-The Centers for Disease Control and Prevention (CDC) recently called sleep deprivation in the United States an “epidemic.”
+The Centers for Disease Control and Prevention (CDC) has even gone as far as calling sleep deprivation in the United States an “epidemic.”

 How serious is the issue of sleep deprivation?
 Is working or studying until 3 a.m. a badge of honor or a mistake?
 Despite a public penchant for coffee-fueled survival, the truth is that lack of sleep — especially chronic sleep deprivation — can have serious, even life-threatening effects.

 Despite the risks, many people simply are not prioritizing sleep.
 More than 700 PLNU students took part in the 2017 American College Health Association National College Health Assessment II.
 When it came to sleep, the results were troubling.
 While about 50 percent of students met national exercise goals, less than 10 percent said they got enough sleep to feel rested every night.
 In fact, 32 percent said they only got enough sleep to feel rested once or twice a week.
 Only 8 percent reported no problems with daytime sleepiness in the last week.
 About 46 percent said daytime sleepiness was “more than a little problem,” “a big problem,” or “a very big problem.”

 And, as noted, it’s not just college students.
 Studies show that more than half of Americans are regularly sleep deprived.
 The CDC recommends that healthy adults aged 18 to 60 sleep seven or more hours per night.
 Unfortunately, many people do not meet this goal, especially during the workweek.